Moshe Dayan Center for Middle Eastern and African Studies: History

 David Ben-Gurion addresses members of the Reuven Shiloah Institute.
 Date unknown.

-The idea for the Center was originally proposed by Reuven Shiloah, who was the first director of the Mossad, who wished to create in Israel an organization along the lines of the Chatham House in Great Britain.
-Following Shiloah's death, Teddy Kollek, who was then director-general of the Prime Minister's Office (and who later became the Mayor of Jerusalem), suggested that the new institution bear Shiloah's name.
+The idea for the Center was proposed by Reuven Shiloah, the first director of the Mossad, who wished to create in Israel an organization along the lines of the Chatham House in Great Britain.
+Following Shiloah's death, Teddy Kollek, then director-general of the Prime Minister's Office (and later the Mayor of Jerusalem), suggested that the new institution bear Shiloah's name.
 In the early days, the Institute operated in close cooperation with the Defense Ministry, the Israeli Foreign Ministry, and the Israel Oriental Society.
 It was staffed by a combination of career researchers, often from the defense establishment but with no academic credentials, and doctoral candidates affiliated with the Hebrew University.
 Initially, it engaged in much classified research.
 During this time, it developed a "reputation for thoroughness and quasi-academic quality."
 David Ben-Gurion reportedly turned to the Shiloah Institute in the late 1950s to research and gather material about the Palestinian exodus of 1948;

+In 1964, after the establishment of Tel Aviv University, one of researchers, Shimon Shamir, proposed that the institute operate under the university's aegis.
+The institute possessed a large archive, which would be valuable to researchers, and association with the university would ensure proper funding.

-For a variety of reasons, the Shiloah Institute was not able to thrive independently; one reason was that it suffered from a lack of funding.
-In 1964, a young researcher by the name of Shimon Shamir wrote to the newly formed Tel Aviv University, and argued that it should absorb the institute, because it "possessed 'a large archive ... and was guaranteed the support and cooperation of the state in the professional sphere, as well as in funding, and in collecting materials to be used in research.'"
-As part of Tel Aviv University, it became what Prof. Gil Eyal of Columbia University referred to as a "liminal institutional setting between the academy and officialdom," often working closely in tandem with military intelligence officers and "organizing conferences and panel discussions on topical issues of the day, to which they invited military intelligence officers, state officials, journalists, and politicians."
+As part of Tel Aviv University, it became what Prof. Gil Eyal of Columbia University called a "liminal institutional setting between the academy and officialdom," often working closely in tandem with military intelligence officers and "organizing conferences and panel discussions on topical issues of the day, to which they invited military intelligence officers, state officials, journalists, and politicians."

 In 1983, the university established the Moshe Dayan Center, which combined the Shiloah Institute and other documentation units dealing with the Middle East.
 In its present incarnation, the Moshe Dayan Center no longer has ties with the Israeli intelligence establishment.